ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 {{< embed/video src="/uploads/animation-slow.mp4" >}}

-### Keep the delay between animations short
+### Keep The delay Between Animations Short

-Keeping the delay between animations short will give your animation a very fluid appearance.
+Keeping the delay between animations short will give your animation a fluid appearance.

 How short?
 A good rule of thumb is between 100-300ms.

 If the delay is too long between animations then it can give the appearance of stuttering or being slow.
+Here's an example with the delay set at 500ms.

 ### Putting It All Together